fujitake/vantiq-related/vantiq-operations/docs/eng/vantiq-install-closed-network-azure.md

 - The Load Balancer must be configured as an internal Load Balancer and not have a Public IP.
 - The Load Balancer must be connected to the intended subnet and can be managed by the NSG.

 For AKS, add the annotations to `nginx.controller.service` property in the `deploy.yaml`.
 If necessary, it is possible to specify Subnet and IP with the annotation.
 [Use an internal load balancer with Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/internal-lb).
-The following is an example of placing a Load Balancer on a subnet with a specified name.
+The following is an example of placing a Load Balancer on a subnet of the specified name.

 ```yaml
 nginx: